victimsnino/ReactivePlusPlus/Readme.md

 Performance is really **important**!
 It is **doubly important** when we speak about **realtime applications and libraries**! **ReactivePlusPlus** targets as a realtime library to process and handle a tremendous volumes of data.

 This repository uses continous benchmarking: every commit and pull request measured and diff per each benchmark provided.
 Graphs over benchmark results can be found [here](https://victimsnino.github.io/ReactivePlusPlus/benchmark)

+## Credits:

+ReactivePlusPlus library uses:
+- [Catch2](https://github.com/catchorg/Catch2) for unit testing only, you can avoid cloning it if you don't need unit-tests
+- [RxCpp](https://github.com/ReactiveX/RxCpp) only for comparison of performance between RPP and RxCpp in CI benchmarks.
+Used as cmake dependency under option
+- [reactivex.io](reactivex.io) as source for insipration and definition of entities used in RPP.
+Some comments used in RPP source code taken from [reactivex.io](reactivex.io)